johncstrobel/3081w-project/project/docs/Iteration2Checklist.md

 -Indicate the file, method, and line numbers associated with your implementation of dynamically calculated wheel velocities.
 If it is in multiple places, indicate where the primary functionality resides (e.g. “BraitenbergVehicle::Update on line 255 implements the dynamic equation using the coefficients that are set in BraitenbergVehicle::DetermineCoefficients”).

-- [ ] The information specified above regarding my implementation of dynamic wheel velocity caculation is as follows:
+- [x] The information specified above regarding my implementation of dynamic wheel velocity caculation is as follows:

-**__Insert the information requested above here__**
+Wheel Velocities are calculated based on hunger/food exclusively.
+The robot can be in three states of 'Fullness:' full (hunger > 300), hungry (300 > hunger > 100) and starving (100 > hunger).
+The food wheel velocity becomes a higher percentage of the total as time till starvation approaches 0.

+See BraitenbergVehicle.cc: BraitenbergVehicle::CalculateWheelVelocity at line 217.
+The logic determining which state of fullness to calculate starts on line 242.

 #### Design Document